Creating a Salesforce connection - PingOne Cloud Platform - PingOne

 8. Click Test connection to verify that PingOne can establish a connection to Salesforce.

-You will not be able to use the connection for provisioning until you have established a valid connection to Salesforce.
-Click Cancel to modify the settings and try again.
+You cannot use the connection for provisioning until you have established a valid connection to Salesforce.
+Click Cancel in the Test Connection Failed dialog box and follow step 7, to try again.

-9. On the Configure preferences pane, configure the following options.
+9. On the Configure preferences panel, configure the following options:

 Option Description